clairefuzzyelephant/clarity-eats/src/blog/koreaDay3.md

 date: 2022-06-04
 featuredImage: ../images/koreaDay3-4/IMG_0083.jpg
 ---
 Our third day started out with a trip to the Lotte World Mall, one of the largest shopping malls in South Korea.
 Before long I discovered - get this - a Studio Ghibli store with tons of official merch?!?
 Literally a dream come true.
-There was a life-size cat bus inside as well as a large totoro standing in the window, and they had shelves and shelves of coin purses, printed towels, themed jewelry, plushies, you name it.
+There was a life-size catbus inside as well as a large totoro standing in the window, and they had shelves and shelves of coin purses, printed towels, themed jewelry, plushies, you name it.

 <div>
     <img src="../images/koreaDay3-4/IMG_0063.jpg"